SummittDweller/wieting-rpi-auto-start/README.md

-# wieting-rpi-auto-start
+# kiosk-wieting-pre-show

-Documenting the Wieting Theatre's RPI (Raspberry Pi) pre-show auto-start KIOSK config.
+Documenting the Wieting Theatre's RPI (_Raspberry Pi_) pre-show auto-start **kiosk** config.

 **Attention**: Use an `Alt-F4` keystroke combination to stop the kiosk and get back to a command prompt.

-The Raspberry Pi is a model `3B+` running _Raspbian Lite_ `Bullseye` with its kiosk configuration per [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/).
+The _Raspberry Pi_ is a model `3B+` running _Raspbian Lite_ `Bullseye` with its kiosk configuration per [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/).

 ## First Steps

 Before you can work through the [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/) procedure it may be necessary to do the following:

-  - Power-up the Raspberry Pi while connected to a keyboard, mouse, display and Ethernet.
+  - Power-up the _Raspberry Pi_ while connected to a keyboard, mouse, display and Ethernet.
 After a minute or two you should see a command prompt on the display.

   - Run `Raspbian's` command line configuration tool by entering `sudo raspi-config`.
 In the configuration tool find and set the following: